-Customer Flow: Keeping Your Customers on Track Toward Their Purchase
+Customer Flow Management: Keeping Your Customers on Track Toward Their Purchase

 By Samuel Kellett

-Customer Flow: Keeping Your Customers on Track Toward Their Purchase
+Customer Flow Management: Keeping Your Customers on Track Toward Their Purchase

 Table of Contents

 How does your customers' flow relate to the ideal customer experience?

 In digital commerce, when we think of flow, we think of the paths that customers follow in our online stores.
 But in psychology, flow refers to a mental state.
 It’s what people experience when they’re completely absorbed by an activity, losing their sense of space and time.

 The ideal customer experience intertwines these concepts of flow: the user flow paths that we design should avoid disrupting the customer’s flow.

 The consulting firm Bain & Company understands this difference as the delivery gap.
 Their research indicates that only 8% of online store customers feel that the user experience delivers to their needs.